 OFFICIAL OPENING CEREMONY & PORTO PROTOCOL

-“A DATE WITH THE OCEAN” – The world’s largest beach clean-up project.
+“A DATE WITH OCEAN” – The journey from the world’s largest beach clean-up to circular economy – Citizens movement.

 “CLIMATE POSITIVE” – How Max Burgers is Inspiring Brands to Do More